 Not looking is a missed opportunity.
 We miss that personal thing that happens when we look closely and see whatever comes.
 When we look ,we experience what an artwork can do.
 You may or may not like what it does.
 But you get to know, for yourself, what the work is about, what it means for you.
 That's what I think art is for: the human connection to something vital that lives between the artwork and each of us.

-The personal experience of art thing requires some moments, like meeting a new person does.
-Sure, some people already come with a reputation, good or bad, and we're set up to see what we've been told.
-But with looking, our own impressions count.
-Some art on first impression will seem odd, ugly, gorgeous, boring, or dangerously exciting.
-Art always does something.
-We miss that if don't take the time to look.
+The personal experience of art requires some moments in time, like meeting a new person does.
+Some art, like some people, already comes with a good or bad reputation, and we're set up to see what we've been told.
+But with genuine looking, it's our own impressions that t count.
+Some art at first impression will seem odd, ugly, gorgeous, boring, or dangerously exciting.
+That's because art always does something.
+We miss all that if we don't take the time to look.

-What does the fast-snap routine make of the art experience?
-A snap-shop souvenir of having seen Mona Lisa is fine, like a recollection of someone you want to remember.
-But if all the time spent with Mona was for taking the snapshot, what have you got to remember?
-When snapping the shot substitutes for actually looking at the art, there is no such experience to recall.
+What does the fast-snap routine look make of the art experience?
+A snap-shop souvenir is fine, like a recollection of someone you want to remember.
+But if the 10 seconds time spent with Mona was used just to snap and shoot, what's there to remember?
+When snaps substitutes for actual looking, there is no such experience to recall.
 It takes at least a few minutes to take in art with one's own eyes and body, and maybe some moments more to experience some reaction to it.
 SLOW looking instead of fast-snapping.

-Here's a curious thought: What if snapping photos actually gets people to avoid the act of looking?
+Here's a strange thought: What if snapping photos is used to avoid the act of looking?
 Are we even interested in seeing an artwork?
 Are we afraid?
 Intimidated?
 Maybe we won't get it.
 Maybe we'll react differently than we think we're supposed to ... as if there is a right reaction.
 Are we overburdened by a cultural need to "acquire" an artwork, if only in our own camera roll?
 We take possession of it, without even a first date encounter?

 I suppose it's a sign of our times to be rushed, overwhelmed with information, advertisements, opinions, distractions.
 So much is available, so much junk along with the valuable.
 So much to consume, so much to need.
 So many time-saving devices, so little time.
 So vast the scope of information, so little the attention to spare.
 So great the pull of celebrity, of headlines, of the visual/sound bite that we can hardly extract an individual evaluation of what's worth our scattered attention.
 Perhaps then all we can do is run through the kaleidoscope, trying to snatch a bit here and there.
 Just as virtual conversation becomes texting notation with imo, omg and :) "virtual seeing" leads us to record instead of regard what we see.